waterfallm/NeuralAlpha/readme.md

 1. Extend Test Cases more conplex and not repeating same 3 line
 2. Configure Tape for automated testing
 3. Refactor for loop in parseemail.js
+4. add email whitelisting to fetchemail script also.